sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 └── index.markdown
 </code></pre>

 The first and most important file to configure is the `_config.yml` file.
 This file is what Jekyll uses to build your website.
-Any time you make a change to this file you will need to rerun `bundle exec jekyll serve` to see the changes in your local testing.
+Any time you make a change to this file you need to rerun `bundle exec jekyll serve` to see the changes locally.

 In the `_config.yml` file you can configure the following:

-### Site Settings
+### Site settings
 <pre><code>title: #The title of your website
 email: your-email@example.com
 description: # Your website description that will appear in your document head meta (for